molit-institute/genomics-reporting-viewer-example-vue/README.md

 # @molit/genomics-reporting-viewer in vue example
-This is an example Project showcasing the useage of @molit/genomics-reporting-viewer in an Vue.js-Project.
+This is an example Project showcasing the usage of @molit/genomics-reporting-viewer in an Vue.js-Project.

 ## Installation